 I studied global ecology and anthropology, and the world was literally my classroom.

-During my junior year of college I traveled with a group of 18 students went to England, India, Thailand, Malaysia, New Zealand and Colombia in 9 months.
+During my junior year of college I traveled with a group of 18 students around the world.
+We went to England, India, Thailand, Malaysia, New Zealand and Colombia in 9 months.
 The countries and cultures were astounding.
 The curriculum was real-time and place-based.
 Our faculty became role models, and our group was a family.
 Like every known cliché in the book, I came home feeling awed, humbled, confident and inspired to engage my life and learning in new and bolder ways.

-While I was planning to return to BU to finish my senior year, I got a call from an old friend who was moving to California to turn abandoned city blocks into organic gardens that employed the homeless.
+While I was planning to return to Boston University to finish my senior year, I got a call from an old friend who was moving to California to turn abandoned city blocks into organic gardens that employed the homeless.
 He was putting together a team of volunteers.

 I had returned home from my travels with big questions about equity, sustainability and action, and this opportunity felt like my answer.
 So, despite my parents' hesitations, I decided to take a gap year, and bought a 1-way ticket to San Francisco.

 Over the next few years I learned about organic farming, helped start a non-profit, finished my anthropology degree, dabbled in documentary filmmaking, and worked in nonprofit management.
 I could see my learning and contribution accelerate when it was interest-driven and hands-on, so I stuck with my explorations.
 I met incredible people, traveled up and down California, and although my path was less traditional than many of my former high school and college peers, I was happier and more motivated than ever.

 In the summer of 1994, I guided a group of high school students on a service learning trip to Belize.
 It was a tri-leadership with a group of 24 students.
 The trip was challenging, overwhelming and exhausting ... and I was completely hooked.
 I applied to lead my next trip as soon as possible.
 Again, I heard the worried voices of my parents: "Can you make a career of this?"
 I wasn't entirely sure, but I knew that I wanted to try.